The Trinity Beast — AWS Partner Onboarding Guide

 Partners who need direct, low-latency access to The Trinity Beast — bypassing the public ALB and internet — have two connection paths depending on protocol:

 Why two methods?
 AWS PrivateLink does not support UDP.
-TCP partners get the cleanest experience via PrivateLink (no CIDR coordination, no route table changes).
-UDP partners require VPC Peering, which involves more setup but delivers the fastest possible path — raw UDP datagrams with no load balancer hop.
+TCP partners get the cleanest experience via PrivateLink (no CIDR coordination, no route table changes) and can choose between polling or a persistent WebSocket feed.
+UDP partners require VPC Peering, which involves more setup but delivers raw UDP speed — datagrams routed through the NLB (Layer 4 pass-through, zero measurable overhead, static IP that survives deployments).

 TCP Partners — PrivateLink